LinuxDevil/transrecorder-screen-recorder-local-ai-transcripts/README.md

 - **👀 Live Preview** - See what you're recording in real-time
 - **🔄 Cross-Platform** - Works seamlessly on Windows, macOS, and Linux
 - **🔒 Privacy-First** - All processing happens locally, no data sent to external servers
+- **⚡ Automated Setup** - One-command setup for all binary dependencies

 ## 📸 Screenshots